vesalukkarila/school-project-comp.cs.110/README.md

 ```sh
 open numbers_gui.app
 ```
-non-macOs
+non-macOs, check Makefile´s "TARGET" to see where it places the executable and run
 ```sh
 ./numbers_gui
 ```
-(if running executable failes, check Makefile´s "TARGET" to see where it places the executable.

 ## Learning goals
 Designing and implementing a graphical user interface with Qt.